BRIEF-Kamakura Shinsho to offer off-floor distribution of 401,000 shares

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says the company to offer an off-floor distribution of 401,000 shares on Tokyo Stock Exchange on Dec.
-16
+* Says it to offer an off-floor distribution of 401,000 shares on Tokyo Stock Exchange from Dec.
+16 to Dec.
+20

 * Says the limitation for purchase the distribution is up to 300 shares for each customer